A Penalized Inequality-Constrained Approach for Robust Beamforming with DoF Limitation: Signal Model

 \end{enumerate}

-Generally speaking, robustness against the mismatch of $\mathbf{a}_{\theta_0}$ has been widely studied in the past decades, which can be achieved by exploiting the a priori knowledge of $\mathbf{a}_{\theta_0}$.
-However, robustness against the inaccuracy of $\mathbf{R}_u$ is usually considered in an estimation or reconstruction manner \cite{Cox1987Robust,Carlson1988Covariance,Elnashar2006Diagonal,Gu2012Reconstruction,Ruan2014Shrinkage,Huang2015Reconstruction}, which relies on the interference-plus-noise data samples.
-Instead, the possibility and advantages of enforcing additional constraints for interference suppression with robustness require to be further explored.
-Suppressing interferences by proper inequality constraints not only provides robustness against the inaccuracy of $\mathbf{R}_u$, but also enables to design robust beamformers in sample-free situations where the estimation/reconstruction based beamformers are unable to handle.
-For example, interference suppression with only noise samples being available, or synthesizing beam pattern with prescribed nulls \cite{Steyskal1982prescribed}.
-However, the major challenge for enforcing interference suppression constraints lies in the limitation of DoF provided by the array.
-For the LCMV beamfomer or other linear constraints based beamformers \cite{marquardt2015interaural,Hadad2016Theoretical}, the number of linear constraints in general should no more than the number of array elements; otherwise it render the optimization problem infeasible.
-Such limitation on the number of linear constraints blocks the further exploration of using linear constraints for interference suppression with robustness.
+Many useful techniques have been developed in the past decades to deal with the mismatch of $\mathbf{a}_{\theta_0}$.
+But robustness against the inaccuracy of $\mathbf{R}_u$ is usually achieved via estimation or reconstruction.
+Another promising path is paved by enforcing additional constraints for interference suppression.
+However, this approach has not been well studied so far.
+The major challenge lies in the limited DoF of the array.
+Specifically, for linear constraints-based beamformers~\cite{marquardt2015interaural,Hadad2016Theoretical}, e.g., the well-known LCMV, the number of linear constraints, in general, should be no more than the number of array elements.
+Otherwise, the associated optimization problem becomes infeasible.
+Such a limitation (on the number of linear constraints) blocks the further exploration of using linear constraints for interference suppression to achieve robustness.

-On the other hand, recent research \cite{Liao2015bcd,Liao2016admm} in speech enhancement applications introduced the approach to relax the equality constraints into inequality ones, and proposed a so-named inequality constrained minimum variance (ICMV) beamformer.
-Although the ICMV beamformer may also be limited by the number of constraints, the flexibility of inequality constraints provides a potential way for overcoming limitation on the number of constraints.
-In the next section, we will present our proposed P-ICMV beamformer formulation, which includes two types of inequality constraints and a penalized objective function.
-A key advantage of P-ICMV beamformer is its ability to effectively handle arbitrary number of interferences with robustness on the best effort basis regardless of array DoF.
+On the other hand, recent researches~\cite{Liao2015bcd,Liao2016admm} relax the equality constraints into inequality ones, and a so-named inequality constrained minimum variance (ICMV) beamformer is proposed.
+Although the ICMV beamformer may also be limited by the number of constraints, {\black the flexibility of inequality constraints provides a potential way to address the DoF limitation issue.} In the next section, we will present our proposed P-ICMV beamformer formulation, which includes two types of inequality constraints and a penalized objective function.
+A key advantage of P-ICMV beamformer is its ability to effectively handle multiple sources with robustness on the best effort basis regardless of array DoF.
 Further, it also provides a flexible robustness adjustment to design beamformers for different situations.